bigskysoftware/_hyperscript/www/docs.md

   ~~~ hyperscript
   set global myGlobal to true
   ~~~
-* A variable with a `element` prefix is element-scoped
+* A variable with an `element` prefix is element-scoped
   ~~~ hyperscript
   set element myElementVar to true
   ~~~